Shivix/Connect-4-w-AI/README.md

 A connect 4 game with an AI using the Minimax decision rule with alpha beta pruning for efficiency.

+## Usage

+The AI will look a set amount of turns ahead which will be set at the start of the program.

+Once it asks for your move you can type in a number between 0 and 6 to choose which column to place the counter in. (each column will be labeled)

+The game will end once their are 4 connecting counters of the same colour.

 ## MiniMax

 A decision rule that minimizes the possible loss for a worst case scenario.